Papendrecht, 10 May 2016

 Developments at Royal Boskalis Westminster N.V.
-(Boskalis) in 2017 have so far proceeded in line with the company's expectations.
+(Boskalis) in 2016 have so far been in line with the company's expectations.

-- Reasonable fleet utilization at both Dredging and Offshore Energy
+- Lower fleet utilization at both Dredging and Offshore Energy

 Dredging & Inland Infra

-The Offshore Energy order book was stable compared to the end of 2016.
+The Offshore Energy order book decreased slightly compared to end-2015.

 Towage & Salvage

-The project-based nature of a significant part of our activities, in addition to the uncertain market conditions, makes it difficult to give a specific quantitative forecast with regard to the 2017 full-year result early on in the year.
-It is, however, clear that the net result will be lower than the result for 2016 adjusted for impairment charges.
+The project-based nature of a significant part of our activities, in addition to the uncertain market conditions, makes it difficult to give a specific quantitative forecast with regard to the 2016 full-year result early on in the year.
+It is, however, clear that net profit will be substantially lower than the exceptionally strong 2015 result.

 |10 May||Annual General Meeting of Shareholders|